limbernie/freed/README.md

 ## Example

-Running `freed.sh` on `facebook.com` to look back thirty days from the time of script run (2023-12-08T03:50:55Z), with the following options:
+Running `freed.sh` on `facebook.com` to look back sixty days from the time of script run (2024-01-15T09:52:05Z), with the following options:

 * `-d`.
 Use defang character `․` (one dot leader) instead of the default `[.]` to save space.
 * `-i`.
 Include the original domain for comparison.